 According to SEC filings analyzed by Hunterbrook, D.R.
 Horton sets aside approximately $2,348 per home in warranty reserves — while actual repair costs for defective homes were estimated between $5,000 and $20,000.

 That gap between reserved warranty costs and actual repair costs is significant.
-It suggests a business model in which the builder's warranty program is not designed to fully remediate construction defects, but rather to manage the financial exposure of those defects at the corporate level.
-When a homeowner's repair costs exceed the warranty reserve, the homeowner bears the difference.
-Combined with the contractual provisions that waive the implied warranty of habitability and force disputes into private arbitration, the buyer has limited recourse.
+It suggests a business model in which the builder’s warranty program is not designed to fully remediate construction defects, but rather to manage the financial exposure of those defects at the corporate level.
+When a homeowner’s repair costs exceed the warranty reserve, the homeowner bears the difference.
+Combined with the contractual provisions that waive the implied warranty of habitability and route disputes into private arbitration, the buyer has limited recourse.

 The Hunterbrook investigation also noted that D.R.
 Horton’s volume-driven model creates inherent tension between speed and quality.
 Building 90,000 homes per year requires aggressive construction timelines, heavy reliance on subcontractors, and standardized processes that may not account for local soil conditions, climate variations, or regional building code requirements.
 The purchase agreement’s material substitution clause and biological contamination release take on additional weight in this context: they are not just legal boilerplate, but operational tools that allow the builder to manage costs and limit liability at scale.